Smuggyboiii/Kaggle_Projects/README.md

 # Kaggle Projects

-This repository contains code for various **Kaggle competitions** I've worked on.
+This repository contains code for various Kaggle competitions and other ML and Data Science Projects I've worked on.
 Each folder includes the **full workflow** — from data preprocessing and exploration to model training, evaluation, and submission.

 Current projects:
 - **Titanic** – Decision Tree baseline model for the Titanic survival prediction challenge.